Terra-Frutis/newcomer_guide_rtd/text/guide.md

 There are a few things that you are able to use here that carry a fee to cover their expense.
 These are listed below:

-- Internet and electricity, $15/month.
+- Utilities including internet and electricity, $25/month.
-- Mattress rental, $10/month.
 - The washing machine, $1.50 per load. **Before each use**, log it on the dedicated form.
-- The dryer can be used at $2 per load.
-Note each use on the log sheet.
+- The dryer can be used at $2 per load. **Before each use**, log it on the dedicated form.
 - The hot tub can be filled once per week (Saturday) for everyone to use for free.
-Every additional use is $5.
+Every additional day of use is $5.

-Laundry, mattresses and utilities are billed monthly.
+-Laundry and utilities are billed monthly.
 An email is sent out to inform you of how much is owed.
 If you're planning on staying several months, you're encouraged to pay for several months at a time.
 In case of departure, any excess is fully refundable.

 ## For renters